Upper School

 • Grade 9

-We meet with the 9th grade as a group a few times during the year to encourage them to use their CCA experience to identify interests and to invest in passions.
-The core questions we promote are “Who am I” and “What’s important to me?”
-We talk about the ways that their passions can shape their college experiences and their eventual careers.
-We begin teaching some basic things about colleges and help students map out potential four-year plans for themselves.
+I meet with the ninth grade as a group a few times during the year to encourage them to use their Cape Cod Academy experience to identify interests and to invest in passions.
+The core questions I promote are “Who am I” and “What’s important to me?”
+We talk about the ways that their interests can shape their college experiences and their eventual careers.
+I begin teaching some basic things about colleges and help students map out potential four-year plans for themselves.
+The college process truly begins in the classrooms and in community involvement as students begin to identify their interests and abilities.

 • Grade 10